-He started his career with Mightysoft System Sdn.
-Bhd. in 2002 where he spent three (3) years as Programmer.
-He spent another three (3) years in Platronix Sdn.
-Bhd. as ERP consultant.
+He started his career with Mightysoft System Sdn Bhd in 2002 where he spent 3 years as Programmer.
+He spent another three (3) years in Platronix Sdn Bhd as Enterprise Resource Planning ("ERP") consultant.
 His responsibilities included handling customer implementation and technical issues.
 He was also responsible for analysis of customers' requirements, creating system documents, design, software development and implementing solutions to meet system specifications.

 When he joined the Company in 2011 as Senior Developer Manager, he started developing Ygl ERP system, managing resource allocation and management to ensure delivery of quality software on time.
-He assumed the role of Senior R&D Manager in year 2015 and led his team in the development of ePortal and ERP solutions with Industry 4.0 capability.
+He assumed the role of Senior R&D Manager in 2015 and led his team in the development of ePortal and ERP solutions with Industry 4.0 capability.